Psychology Units 3 and 4

 - communicate psychological information and understandings

-The purchase of the following textbooks will also be required:
+The purchase of the following textbook will also be required:

 Nelson VCE Psychology Units 3 & 4 (3rd. ed.)
 Cengage Learning, 2016.